masterex1000/maplib/readme.md

 The extension simply consists of the `eparam` keyword, followed by a key/value pair.
 It should just be ignored by most readers, meaning this extension only does something on a compatible parser (eg. my custom one written for unity)

 NOTE: the obj files *DO NOT* have an associated `.mtl` file with them.
-Instead, because this project is primarily designed to be used with unity, its assumed that the importer (which because you can't manually programmatically load obj files in unity) is custom and will be able to resolve the material names itself to ones that exist in the project already.
+Instead, because this project was built with a custom .obj Unity importer in mind its left up to the importer to resolve the material names itself.

 # TODO